rfnash/zbalermorna/doc/unicode-proposal.md

 | EDB | seplimeabu | seplimeebu | seplimeibu | seplimeobu | seplimeubu | seplimeybu | seplimeaibu | seplimeeibu | seplimeoibu | seplimeaubu | | | | | | |

 Additional glyphs would be the second and third ba'ebu, three positional smaji bu (init, medi, fina), vowel + yhy ligatures (10), and vowel.dot alternatives for self-dotting (10).
 With mark-base positional lookups, this is all that's needed to completely render ZLM.

+Other glyphs like the question mark, exclamation mark, brakets, parenthesises, and braces may add to the font as well, for style.